Why Now's the Time to Book Cheap Flights To Iceland

 Sign up for Thrifty Traveler Premium and you’ll be the first to know about the next hot deal to Iceland.
 You’ll be instantly emailed about the best sales from your home airport.
 We find fares from nearly 200 U.S. and Canadian airports.
 We’ll do the hard part for you!

-Believe it or not, you might save even more by seeing Iceland and another European destination.
+Believe it or not, you might save even more by seeing Iceland and another European destination all in one trip.

 Icelandair is one of a handful of international airlines that offers a free stopover program.
-This is exactly what it sounds like: You have the chance to spend up to seven days in Iceland for no extra charge on your way to Europe or back home!
+This is exactly what it sounds like: You can spend up to three nights in Iceland for no extra charge on your way to Europe or back home!

 Visiting two countries for the price of one?
 It doesn't get any better.
 And sometimes, you can even score a better deal than the nonstop flight to Reykjavik.

 Icelandair has promoted this type of ticket for years – it's their bread and butter.
-And it gives you the ability to stay for up to seven days at the same price as a standard ticket.
-Explore Iceland and then continue on to mainland Europe for one low price.
+And depending on the fare you book, you could actually stay for up to seven days at the same price as a standard ticket.
+Explore Iceland and then continue to mainland Europe for one low price.

 Bottom Line